There had been lots of motion-capture characters in film, but the Na'vi are probably the first ones anyone would want to have sex with.

 The Muppet Movie is wall-to-wall special effects derring-do, used in the name of making the Muppets seem like real people that can move around freely.
 By far, the most famous example is a brief shot of Kermit the Frog riding a bicycle, but the movie tops it with scenes of Fozzie Bear driving cars, Gonzo floating away on balloons, and a giant animatronic Animal scaring away Doc Hopper and his posse.
 It goes without saying that Jim Henson, Frank Oz and the other Muppet performers went through hell to make these scenes work.

-Ditto for Bram Stoker's Dracula, released in 1992.
-Mind you this film was released in 1992 when computer effects were beginning to make their big boom in the film industry.
+Ditto for Bram Stoker's Dracula, released in 1992, when computer effects were beginning to make their big boom in the film industry.

 Some Buster Keaton films contain astonishing sequences created by the simplest means.